netenglabs/suzieq/docs/2020-roadmap.md

     * temperature and power collection and tracking
     * Cloud integration
     * Kafka integraion for streaming telemetry
+    * redundancy -- some way of making sure that one poller is always running
 1. new segments
     * understand BGP routing policy and route maps / etc
     * ISIS